schnapster/Magma/README.md

 ## Todos

-- Implement Resuming

 - Rethonk the events (maybe less events, especially in the AudioConnection class and more direct calls, given that the event loop is running on `Schedulers.single()` anyways)
-- Fix leaks of the WebSocket class (not enough clean up happening)

 ## Dependencies: